BrianVia/blog/src/pages/posts/004-local-minimum.md

 4. **Keep an emergency fund, more than you think you need.** Our savings account was far too dry for someone with 2 kids.
 I'm now trying to keep 4 full months worth of an E-fund, even if it pains me to not have it in the market making money.

 I try to steer clear of click-baity listicles, but I've wanted to get these out for some time.
-I could list 10 more silly things about "What getting fired taught me about B2B sales" or some stupid LinkedIn engagement-bait post.
+I could list 10 more silly things about "What getting fired taught me about B2B sales" or some stupid LinkedIn engagement-bait post, but I'll try to keep it to that.

 ## Dfinitiv